sul-dlss-deprecated/revs/README.md

 ### Branches

-Master branch is what is running in production and staging Develop branch is what is running (typically) on development Working branch (local) is your local working branch
+The *master* branch is what is running in production and staging.
+The *develop* branch is what is running (typically) in development.
+In the examples below, the *working* branch is your local feature branch, from which you later merge your updated work into either *master* or *develop*.

-### Day to day working
+### Typical day to day development workflow

 1. Getting up to date

         git checkout develop
         git pull

-2. Working
+2. Working (*working* is your local feature branch)

         git checkout working
-# do stuff
+        * do stuff *
         git add
-git ci -m 'my changes'
+        git commit -m 'my changes'

-3. Getting Develop Up to date
+3. Getting *develop* up to date

         git checkout develop
         git pull

-# look for new updates here: if you have updates, head to step 4, otherwise head to step 5
+  Look for new updates.
+If you have updates, continue with Step 4, otherwise continue with Step 5.

 4. If there are changes

         git checkout working
         git rebase develop
         git checkout develop

 5. Merge and push

         git merge working
         git push

 6. Head back to step 2 to continue working

-You can skip steps 4 if the 'git pull' in step 3 doesn't bring down any updates so you know 'working' is already up to date.
+  You can skip step 4 if the `git pull` in step 3 doesn't bring down any updates so you know *working* is already up-to-date.
   Step 4 is where you could have merge conflicts.
-But now you resolve them on 'working' so when you then merge back to 'develop' (after fixing the conflicts), the git history is linear and doesn't show any merge commits.
+But now you resolve them on *working* so when you then merge back to *develop* (after fixing the conflicts), the git history is linear and doesn't show any merge commits.